aribish/Crumpet/README.md

 # Crumpet
-A rudimentary programming language utilizing a few single-character instructions.
+An esoteric stack-centered programming language utilizing a few single-character instructions.

 ## Compiling
 To compile the interpreter source code, you must have make installed on your system.
 Run 'make